retnodamayanti/readme-generator/README.md

-# Readme Generator - Node.Js
+# Readme Generator - Node.js

 ## Description

 This application was built using command-line application using Node.js that generates a README.md file based on the user input.
 It will help user to quickly create a README.md file with all the necessary information and sections for a project.
-Please visit the video demonstrating the application [here](https://drive.google.com/file/d/1y9fLhrap601nVIFwm3iBumoo_H4Fkb9S/view?usp=sharing).
+Please visit a video demonstrating the application [here](https://drive.google.com/file/d/1y9fLhrap601nVIFwm3iBumoo_H4Fkb9S/view?usp=sharing).

 ## Table of Contents
 - [Installation](#installation)